dhirsch1138/Shrimpy_BenEater_6502/README.md

 # Current Status
 LCD is pretty well implemented, I got it behaving after reset.
-It is increments and displays a 1 byte hex counter ~ 1 once per second
+I have a customer character loading into the LCD (dino!) and it marches across the second line of the LCD

 # Goals
 See [Shopping List](shopping_list.md) for parts that I would need to get for these.